Seven Little Australians: Plot summary

 To assist Judy's recuperation, Esther's parents invite her and the children to their sheep station Yarrahappini, where Meg becomes intimately acquainted with Gillet, an assistant at Yarrahappini, who is a ruined English aristocrat and alcoholic.
-This verges upon romance, until Gillet goes on a drinking spree, dusgusting Meg.
+This verges upon romance, until Gillet goes on a drinking spree, disgusting Meg.
 At a picnic soon afterward, however, the two reconcile after Gillet has told the story of his sister, who spurned him and refused to help him when he became dissopated, and telling Meg he does not wish her to succumb to "hardness" as well.

 One day the children go on a picnic far away from the property's main house.
 A ringbarked tree falls and threatens to crush 'the General', the youngest sibling and Esther's own child.
 Judy, who promised 'on her life' not to allow him to be harmed on the picnic, rushes to catch him and her body protects him from the tree.
 However her back is broken and she dies before help can be fetched.

 After burying Judy on the property, the family returns home to Sydney sobered by her death.
 While ostensibly things remain the same, each character is slightly changed by their experience.
 In particular Captain Woolcot regrets the fact that he never really understood Judy.
 His remaining children are now 'dearer to his heart', though he shows it very little more than before.